DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 **Data augmentation**:

-Image augmentation, is rotation, skewing, flipping, moving it around the frame, those kind of things.
+Image augmentation, is rotation, skewing偏移, flipping, moving it around the frame, those kind of things.
 You're not changing the dataset.
 It all just happens in memory.

 Another strategy, of course for avoiding overfitting, is to use existing models, and to have transfer learning.